 However, modern disputes arose, as there are discrepancies as to the correlating legal documents on border demarcation and the placement of markers between the French and Qing administrations in the 19th century.

 Blood Falls Facts

-- Blood Falls is an extraordinarily unique wonder of geology.
+- This remarkable site represents an extraordinarily unique wonder of geology.
 It is an outpouring of melting salt water, which flows from a point on the Taylor Glacier.